anyscale/templates/templates/fine-tune-llm_v2/README.md

 - mistralai/Mistral-7B-Instruct-v0.1 (Full-param and LoRA)
 - mistralai/Mixtral-8x7b (LoRA only)

-A full list of supported models is in the [FAQ](#frequently-asked-questions) section.
+A full list of supported models is in the [FAQ](#faqs) section.
 In the end we provide more guides in form of [cookbooks](#cookbooks) and [end-to-end examples](#end-to-end-examples) that provide more detailed information about using this template.

 # Quick start

 ## Step 1 - Launch a fine-tuning job

 We provide example configurations under the `./training_configs` directory for different base models and accelerator types.
 You can use these as a starting point for your own fine-tuning jobs.
-The full-list of public configurations that are customizable see [Anycsale docs](https://docs.anyscale.com/reference/finetuning-config-api).
+The full-list of public configurations that are customizable see [Anyscale docs](https://docs.anyscale.com/reference/finetuning-config-api).

 **Optional**: You can get a WandB API key from [WandB](https://wandb.ai/authorize) to track the fine-tuning process.
 If not provided, you can only track the experiments through the standard output logs.